Catherine, Princess of Wales, announces she is undergoing treatment for cancer

 In the video, the former Kate Middleton, 42, said the diagnosis was a "huge shock after an incredibly tough couple of months."

 The cancer was found during testing done after she successfully underwent major abdominal surgery in January, Kate said.
-She did not specify the type of cancer.
+She did not specify the type of cancer or its stage.

 She thanked the public for their support in recent weeks, adding that she and her family "now need some time, space and privacy while I complete my treatment."